Wentao677/MMLU-task/README.md

 python data_prepare.py
 ```

-Your downloaded data directory should be structured as follows:
+Your downloaded data directory will be structured as follows:

 ```
 mmlu_data